genedan/cl-practitioners-guide/chapter_3/package_management.rst

 One way to avoid these issues is to parameterize the script into a function to abstract away its inner workings.
 This prevents the need to copy every line of code each time it's run when only one aspect - the input filename, changes.

-If a script is long, it may need to be broken down into several functions.
-A simple rule of them is a line of code is repeated while writing a project, it should be transformed into a function.
+If a script is long, it may need to be broken down into several sub-functions, or sub-routines.
+A simple rule of thumb is that if a few lines of code is repeated within a project, it should be transformed into a function.
+Functions should then be called, and the differences in those reruns passed in as arguments or parameters.

 Algorithms Organized into Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^